Akshat-Shu/2026-tt-chat/exercise-2/README.md

 - How do you see the memory layout of a struct from your IDE debug mode?

 ### Answers
 - In VS Code, when we are in debug mode, we can run gdb commands by opening the Debug Console and using `-exec <command>`.
-To view the memory layout of a particular variable, we can use the command `x/32xb &variable_name` to view the memory layout in bytes.
+To view the memory layout of a particular variable, we can use the command `x/32xb &variable_name` to view the memory layout in hexadecimal byte format.
 Here, `32` is the number of bytes we want to view, `x` is for hexadecimal format, and `b` is for byte size.
 - For Example, here is some of my output when debugging the file `testing.cpp`:
 ```
 -exec x/32xb &message